Alexander-Hoellinger/Alexander-Hoellinger/README.md

 👨🏼‍💻 My professional experience mainly includes roles in **strategy consulting** and **venture capital**. </br>
 🌱 I am passionate about **innovative technologies**, especially in **FoodTech and AgTech**. </br>
 🤝 I am a **mentor** for applicants applying to top business schools and consultancies worldwide for many years. </br>
+💡 I'm currently learning SQL and R. </br>
 💬 Feel more than welcome to contact me via Linkedin or E-mail to network or if you have questions regarding mentoring! </br>

  **<i>I truly believe that technology has the power to change people's lives for the better.</i>**

+### Connect with me 🔗
+💬 Feel more than welcome to contact me via Linkedin or E-mail to network or if you have questions regarding mentoring! </br>

 </br></br>